d-Danield/CarMetricsExplorer/README.md

 Introduction
 This project is part of the TripleTen course.
 It showcases my skills in data analysis, visualization, and web application development.
 For this project, I utilized:

-GitHub for version control and collaboration
+GitHub for version control and collaboration,
-VS Code and Spyder for development and testing
+VS Code for development and testing,
-Render for deployment
+Render for deployment,
-ChatGPT for assistance during development
+ChatGPT for assistance during development,
 I also used CLI for file management and task automation.

 About the App